-“The job of a load bearing wall is to transfer the load of the roof and floor levels down to the ground,” says Sara Martin, who owns Open Door Architecture with her husband.
-A non-load bearing wall is simply a room divider, which makes removing it a much simpler project to complete.
+“The job of a load-bearing wall is to transfer the load of the roof and floor levels down to the ground.”

-To determine which type of wall you’re looking at you’ll need to look at the structural design of your home.
-Here are a few terms you’ll need to know to do this:
+To determine which type of wall you’re working with, look at the structural design of your home.
+Here are a few terms you need to know to do this:

-Joists: These are horizontal structures that support the floor and ceiling of your home.
+- Joists: Horizontal structures that support the floor and ceiling of your home.
 You can see floor joists in any unfinished area of your basement and ceiling joists in any unfinished areas of your attic or crawl space.

-Beams: These are sturdy pieces of wood or metal, which transfer the weight of your home onto the foundation.
+- Beams: Sturdy pieces of wood or metal, which transfer the weight of your home onto the foundation.